3M7E1GAAKNQE31/2024_2025_5ISS_BOUKOUISS_BIGOT_BRUNETTO_HENRIET_JOBARD_GAS_SENSOR/README.md

 NodeRed is a low-code programming tool.
 Through it's ui add-on, it is possible to make simple interfaces.
 We were able to create a web interface subscribed to the MQTT broker, displaying the sensor's data.
+The next pictures show the results we obtained.

 <p div align="center">